crowdcover/moabi/_posts/jobs/0100-01-01-web_design_consultant.md

 4. Web-optimized imagery assets from the projects photo library, accounting for load times and web based viewing.

 ## Consultancy duration
-Part time over 3 months (50% time) with possibility of extension Reporting to Technical Lead and Moabi Project Lead Based in DC
+3 months with possibility of extension
+Reporting to Technical Lead and Moabi Project Lead Based in DC